bitfactory-software/anyxx/README_for_doxygen/README.md

 #if 0
 // -->
 ```
-Showcase 7 demonstrates how to use the Any++ library to combine open type erasure with `std::variant` for extensible,
+Showcase 7 demonstrates how to use `Any++` to combine open type erasure with `std::variant` for extensible,
 heterogeneous collections.
 Let us call them "vany" (variant-any).
 - Two types, `circle` and `square`, are defined, each with a `draw()` method returning a string.
 - A `figure` trait is declared, specifying the required interface (`draw() const -> std::string`).